2nist/trackdraft/README.md

 npm run dev
 ```

-3. Open your browser to `http://localhost:3000`
+3. Open your browser to the URL shown in the terminal (typically `http://localhost:5173`)

 ### Build for Production